fedinskiy/quarkus-test-suite/README.md

   - version 10.6: `quay.io/quarkusqeteam/mariadb:10.6.4`
 - MSSQL: `mcr.microsoft.com/mssql/rhel/server`

+### `sql-db/hibernate-reactive`
+Verifies that the application can work with data persisted in SQL database in reactive manner.
+Basically, the same as `sql-app`, but reactive.
+Covered DBs:
+- Postgres
+- MySQL
+- DB2
+- MSSQL

 ### `sql-db/vertx-sql`
 Quarkus / Vertx SQL exploratory testing.
 A flight search engine in order to test Quarkus Reactive SQL extensions.
 A detailed description can be found in sql-db/vertx-sql/README.md